Boran/freenac/WindowsGUI/README.WinGUI.txt

 v1.2.0.104/18.12.06/SB:
   Remove references to old 'oper' table.
 Remove 'user' column from patch cables tab.
-  Add a PatchCable column to the Overview tab, added an 'unmanaged' status to the Edit/Overvew tabs
+  Add a PatchCable column to the Overview tab, added an 'unmanaged' status to the Edit/Overvew tabs v1.2.0.105/21.12.06/SB:
+  IP address visible in the Edit tab again.
+Record port restarts in the Change History.
+Remove some unneeded warnings.